Bang Pla Ma district: Local administration

+Population

+In 2021, the district had a total population of 75,873 people.
+Additionally, Bang Pla Ma has local ethnic, Lao Phuan, migrated from Xiangkhouang province, Laos.
+They have been settled here for more than hundred years, especially in Wat Bot subdistrict.
+They have their own identity and still strongly conserve their traditions and cultures, such as related to rice paddy's tradition.

 Kao Hong market

 Kao Hong market is an old market and community feels like a time machine with an atmosphere of at least one hundred years old, similar to Sam Chuk market of Sam Chuk district.
 Kao Hong market is a two-storey old wooden market by the Tha Chin river where people in the community continue to live their traditional ways of life as simple as in the past.
 Its name meaning "nine-room house" or "nine-shophouses" which is an ancient Thai wooden house with a long history opposite the market.
 Its founded by Chinese merchant named Hong or Boonrod Liangwanich in 1934, who survived the robbery at his bustling raft shop-cum-house but his wife was killed.
 He therefore founded the bandit watch tower in the middle of the market, considered as the only tower for the bandits of the province and the country.
 It is as tall as a six-story building (including the deck) and is considered a highlight and a landmark of this market.
 This market is divided into three zones according to its direction, namely Talat Lang (lower market), Talat Klang (middle market), and Talat Bon (upper market).
 In the past, it used to be a waterfront Thai Chinese community similar to floating market since King Rama V's reign.
 There was a pier with water buses running from here along the river until reaching Bangkok.
 Nowadays there are only few household of local food and traditional Chinese sweet shops.
 With its old and classic, therefore making it a location for filming many movies and TV dramas.
 This market is open every day but will be lively on Saturdays and Sundays with public holidays only.